Audit Projects

 Bartow County, GA 2020 General Election

 • There were about 40,000 BMD ballots and all but one was read and was consistent.
-That one ballot had curved text that could not be read.
+That one ballot had curved text that could not be accurately processed by our automated systems, but can happen if the ballot sheet creeps to one side as it is fed through the scanner.

 • All overvotes and write-ins were adjudicated by County staff.

-• There was one Incorrect Adjudication which was detected and was probably just a mouse-clicking error.
+• There was one incorrect adjudication which was detected and was probably just a mouse-clicking error.
+This did not affect the election outcome.

 Fulton County, GA, 2020 General Election

 • Ballots from adjacent DeKalb County were mixed in and processed as if they were Fulton County ballots (5 total).
-The ballot was the same size and the two counties use the same overlapping style numbers.
-Down-ballot contests were incorrectly interpreted.
+Because the ballot size and style numbers overlap between the two counties, the voting system misinterpreted down-ballot contests, leading to incorrect interpretations.

-• Ballots from the May 19, 2020 primary election were mixed in but were not processed.
-These were longer-length paper so it is remarkable that they were not pulled out.
+• Ballots from the May 19, 2020 primary election were mistakenly included but were not processed.
+It’s notable that the mismatched ballot lengths weren’t caught earlier in the process.

 • Federal-Only ballots can create a privacy hazard, but can be fixed.
 Many federal-only ballots are classified to an appropriate style for that voter if they receive the full-length ballot, and this results in only one ballot per style in many cases.
 These ballots are all the same in terms of the contests on them.
-650 ballots exist from all UOCAVA voters and they are classified into 199 ballot styles.
-These should be classified into only 1 or a few ballot styles, to avoid this privacy hazard.
+Classifying the 650 federal-only ballots into 199 different ballot styles increases the likelihood of identifying individual voters.
+Consolidating these into fewer styles would mitigate this privacy risk.

 DeKalb County, GA, 2022-05-24 Primary Election